Parag-Deshmukh/Top_Rated_Movies_Dataset_from_TMDb_API/README.md

 The dataset is available in `movies_dataset.csv`.
 It contains movie details like title, overview, release date, popularity, vote average, and vote count.

+## Customization

+You can customize the script and database location according to your preferences by modifying the variables in the `main.py` file.